Written Publications

 Dissertation as a crack/in the cracks

 Playing with the possibilities, tensions and limitations of reimagining (higher) education from within <strong>By Stephanie Marie Knox Steiner</strong> A welcoming, an invocation: Welcome, dear friend of the Ecoverse, fellow traveler on this path!
 Welcome, body, Welcome, breath.
 Welcome, land that is holding us in our respective interconnected places.
-Welcome computers or phones or paper that
+Welcome computers

 Read More »